infinit/memo/website/templates/pages/docs/src/markdown/reference.md

 </ul>

 _**NOTE**: Do not hesitate to <a href="http://help.infinit.sh" target="_blank">vote for and/or request</a> the types of storage backends that you would like to see supported in the future._

+### Delete a storage resource ###

+You can locally delete a storage resource using the `--delete` mode.
+For filesystem storage resources, you can clear their contents using the `--clear-content` option.

+Using `--purge --pull` will locally delete the network, volumes and drives that depend on the storage resource along with pulling all dependent objects that belong to the user from the Hub.

 Network
 -------